Information about radioactive substance sites

 Regulatory Guidance Notes (RGNs)

 The Radioactive Substances Regulation (RSR) Environmental Principles (REPs) provides a standardised framework for the assessments and judgements we make when regulating the use of radioactive substances.
 They provide guidance that helps underpin the decisions we make, including those about permitting and compliance where we regulate directly and where we are consultees or otherwise have influence.

 - RGN RSR1 - Radioactive Substances Regulation - Environmental Principles

 - RSR RGN3 provides an overview of the regulation of radioactive substances on non-nuclear sites

-Further guidance covering the following topics can be found in the documents below or on the Environment Agency’s website:
+Further guidance covering the following topics can be found on the Environment Agency’s website: